 This is a comprehensive guide to Mickey’s Not So Scary Halloween Party to help plan your MNSSHP experience.
 The end of the post will include some tips on how to approach the party for the greatest success.

 Mickey’s Not So Scary Halloween Party 2023 Dates

 This year the party starts on August 11.
 Because nothing says Halloween like the sweltering Florida humidity in the middle of summer!

 Disney has gradually been inching this party earlier and earlier every year.
 However, this seems to be the basic part of August that they’ll stick with for the start date.

-Here are all the dates for Mickey’s Not So Scary Halloween Party 2022:
+Here are all the MNSSHP dates for 2023:

 Each year, there are certain dates which always sell out.
 The basic rule of thumb is that the closer the party is to October 31, the faster it sells out.